finom/rebloom/README.md

 ### (Optional) Separate your data and methods

 To separate your actions (methods) from data you can define them in a different file.
+This way allows to refactor further by moving methods to individual files and re-exporting them in one file.

 ```ts
 // ./store/users/methods.ts